Operator-Valued Infinitesimal Multiplicative Convolutions

 where

-\begin{defn} The \eqref{formula: OVI-T-transform} is called the \emph{infinitesimal $T$-transform }of $x$. \end{defn} \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is a $C^*$-operator-valued infinitesimal probability space.
+\begin{defn} The \eqref{formula: OVI-T-transform} is called the \emph{infinitesimal $T$-transform }of $x$. \end{defn} \begin{thm} Suppose that $(\mathcal{A},\mathcal{B},E,E')$ is an OVI probability space.
 Let $x=x^*$ and $y=y^*$ be two infinitesimally freely independent random variables in $\mathcal{A}$ such that $E(x)$ and $E(y)$ are invertible.
 Then for $\|w\|$ small enough, we have

 where

 \end{thm} \begin{proof} Following Proposition \ref{UpperProp}, $X= $ and $Y= $ are free.
 Then for all $\|w\|$ small, we have

 via \eqref{Tconvolution}.
 We note that the $(1,2)$-entry of $T_{XY}\left( \right) $ is $\partial T_{xy}(w)$; thus, we shall compute the $(1,2)$-entry of the right hand side of the above equation.
 Note that